apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 Currently two formats are supported:

-1. Fill in the name of the topic
+1. Fill in the name of the topic.

 2. Use value of a field from upstream data as topic,the format is ${your field name}, where topic is the value of one of the columns of the upstream data.